What Is a Learning Disability?

 What Is a Learning Disability : Specific Learning Disabilities by Diagnosis

 The APA criteria says a specific learning disorder diagnosis “requires persistent difficulties in reading, writing, arithmetic or mathematical reasoning skills during formal years of schooling.
 Current academic skills must be well below the average range of scores in culturally and linguistically appropriate tests of reading, writing, or mathematics.
 The individual’s difficulties must not be better explained by developmental, neurological, sensory (vision or hearing), or motor disorders and must significantly interfere with academic achievement, occupational performance, or activities of daily living.”
-(See: Specific Learning Disorder Fact Sheet)
+(See: Specific Learning Disorder Fact Sheets)

 The diagnosis options doctors have available, as specified in the DSM5, are:

 That’s it!
 There is additional language in the DSM5 manual update document that says doctors can still use terms like dyslexia and dyscalculia in their diagnoses.
 However, the goal is to eliminate a tendency to exclude diagnosis based upon a single characteristic.
-(See the DSM5 Specific Learning Disorder Fact Sheet for additional explanation.)
+(See the DSM5 Specific Learning Disorder Fact Sheets for additional explanation.)

 The Disorder Not Otherwise Specified (NOS) is a broad, catch-all category for children with notable learning difficulties.
 It’s for children whose disabilities affect education, but are not able to be put into some other category.